1.0

 When a claim doesn't yet match the code, we either soften the claim or commit to building the code.
 We don't leave the gap open and hope no one runs the eval.
 This is unusual enough in B2B SaaS marketing that we're publishing it as a principle, not a tactic.

-You should expect: A capability we describe should be demonstrable on a free trial tenant within five minutes.
+You should expect: A capability we describe should be demonstrable in the live demo within five minutes.
 If it isn't, that's a bug — tell us and we'll either fix the product or fix the page.

 7.0